gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 and supports mutual re-authentication and rekeying with ephemeral key exchange.
 The key-management solution does not require any additional defined features or implementation support beyond core DTLS 1.3.
-This is intended as an alternative to using DTLS/SCTP (RFC6083) and SCTP-AUTH (RFC4895).
+This is intended as an replacement to using DTLS/SCTP (RFC6083) and SCTP-AUTH (RFC4895).

 --- middle